 When asked what the top three instructional design models, theories, and concepts are that candidates should be familiar with upon hire, respondents selected:

-The least-selected instructional design model was SAM, which was selected in 13.9% of the responses.
+The least-selected instructional design model was Gagne’s nine events, which was chosen in 13.9% of the responses.

 We now know what knowledge and skills hiring managers are looking for, but how do they evaluate an applicant?